 To test the loading time of a website across multiple devices and browsers, QA teams need a reliable tool.
 It should instantly generate a detailed report that provides actionable insights with respect to key metrics like TTFB, Response time, Page load time, etc.

 BrowserStack’s Speed Lab is one such website speed test tool.
 It allows teams to check a website’s loading time across real desktop and mobile devices as well as browsers (Chrome, Safari, Firefox, etc.).

-Bear in mind that it is not enough to check if a website is loading fast on a single browser or versions of one browser.
-Among the many parameters by which testers judge cross-browser compatibility, speed is an important one.
-When checking response time of a website, testers must ensure that it remains across multiple browsers – older and newer versions of Chrome, Firefox, Opera, Safari, etc. Therefore, it is necessary to analyze websites for speed levels when running browser compatibility tests.
+Pro-Tip: It is not enough to check if a website is loading fast on a single browser or versions of one browser.
+Testers must ensure that it loads across multiple browsers – older and newer versions of each.
+Analyze websites for speed levels when running browser compatibility tests.

 Use BrowserStack’s real device cloud to check your website speed on 3000+ real browsers and devices.
 Simply sign up for free, choose the browser-device-OS combination required, and start testing site speed.